Auto Injury

 How do chiropractors treat auto injuries?

-The experts at Oak Brook Medical Group operate under the philosophy that your body can heal itself once your spine is aligned and all of your body’s systems work optimally and harmoniously.
+The experts at Oak Brook Medical Group operate under the philosophy that your body can heal once your spine is aligned and your body’s systems work optimally and harmoniously.
 They conduct a thorough physical examination and order imaging tests to help identify any misalignments in your spine, soft tissue injuries, or other problems.

 If they determine that you need treatment, they may recommend one or more of the following supportive therapies: